Ensembl/ensembl-hive/docs/dev/development_guidelines.rst

 There are very few rules when writing new code:

-1. For indentation use four spaces, not tabs
+1. For indentation use four spaces, not tabs.
 2. Only use ASCII characters.
 The only exception at the moment are ``Analysis.pm`` and ``HivePipeline.pm`` which are used for the Unicode Art output of :ref:`generate_graph.pl <script-generate_graph>`, but they are meant